 Sentence Possible paraphrase 1.
 I don't have enough time.
-I have to rush. - vill have to take a cab to neir appointment.
-They need a taxi to get there on time. feel, ar us are blind, few of us nd we are all deaf. n Osler) Every second one of us cannot see, hardly any are sympathetic, and none hear.
-4. I freque ently can't remember. l often forget.
-5. Susan up and doesn't have Jane's 'get go'.
+I have to rush.
+2. They will have to take a cab to keep their appointment.
+They need a taxi to get there on time.
+Half of us are blind, few of us feel, and we are all deaf.
+(William Osler) Every second one of us cannot see, hardly any are sympathetic, and none hear.
+4. I frequently can't remember.
+I often forget.
+5. Susan doesn't have Jane's 'get up and go'.
 Susan has less energy than Jane.
-6. It was money.
-Joe who stole the Joe took the money.
-7 You sh she say ouldn't listen to anything ys.
-Don't take any notice of her remarks. af were not seen as nt as almost everyone 1 Most people signed so there was nothing special about people who could not hear. differer and 'fin He resp right wo lf you n you're f woman finished If you w one: A langu what is meanin 'over' a bonded: If you marry the oman you are complete. narry the wrong woman finished.
-If the right of finds you with the wrong o you will be completely "If you wed a good woman you will be over- joyed.
+6. It was Joe who stole the money.
+Joe took the money.
+7 You shouldn't listen to anything she says.
+Don't take any notice of her remarks.
+8. The deaf were not seen as different as almost everyone signed.
+1 Most people signed so there was nothing special about people who could not hear.
+9. A famous linguist was asked the difference between 'complete' and 'finished'.
+"If you wed a good woman you will be over- joyed.
 If you wed an unsuitable woman you are done for.
-If the good woman finds you with the unsuitable woman you'll be done over!"
+If the good woman finds you with the He responded: If you marry the right woman you are complete. unsuitable woman you'll be done over!"
+If you marry the wrong woman you're finished.
+If the right woman finds you with the wrong woman you will be completely finished!
+If you want a challenge, try this one: A language expert was asked - what is the difference in meaning between the words 'over' and 'done'?
+After a brief pause he replied